Frequently Asked Questions

 After you submit your application you will receive an email confirming that we have received it.
 We will do a basic check to see if you have submitted all the information we need, and if you have applied for activity we are able to fund.
 We will then review your application against a set of criteria, taking into consideration all the information you have provided.
 We use a four point scale to rate how well the activity described in the application:

-• supports the identified focus or focuses of the funding round (this changes with each fund released)
+- supports the identified focus or focuses of the funding round (this changes with each fund released)

-• involves autistic young people
+- involves autistic young people in planning and delivery.

 Read more about the four point scale here.